About Us

 The RBRH is focused on the following key areas:

-- Demonstrating the long-term yield and sustainability of production crop varieties capable of scaling up prior to or alongside the scale-up of Sustainable Aviation Fuel (SAF) production facilities.
+- Demonstrating the long-term yield and resilience of production crop varieties capable of scaling up prior to or alongside the scale-up of other relevant market production facilities.

-- Validating carbon intensity scores to support grower adoption and work to achieve greenhouse gas targets set in the SAF Grand Challenge.
+- Validating carbon intensity scores and other critical metrics to support grower adoption and work to develop resilient bioproducts and fuels.

-- Expanding potential regional biomass resources (e.g., algae, herbaceous crops, short-rotation woody crops and intermediate crops) and demonstrating production capabilities to enable long-term Clean Fuels and Products Shot™ goals.
+- Expanding potential regional biomass resources (e.g., algae, herbaceous crops, short-rotation woody crops and intermediate crops) and demonstrating production capabilities to improve energy independence.

-- Verifying and validating the effectiveness of improved agronomic practices on reducing the carbon intensity of biomass resources to requisite levels for drop-in biofuels across several regions, feedstock types and growing seasons.
+- Verifying and validating the effectiveness of improved agronomic practices to improve the resilience and security of domestic biomass resources across several regions, feedstock types and growing seasons.

-- Demonstrating production scale for production crop varieties shown to meet yield and sustainability metrics to address widescale challenges including pest pressures, drought, logging, large-scale propagation/planting and mechanical harvest compatibility.
+- Demonstrating production scale for production crop varieties shown to meet metrics to address broad challenges including pest pressures, drought, logging, large-scale propagation/planting and mechanical harvest compatibility.

 - Collecting data in methods consistent with established protocols to support carbon and nutrient flux monitoring and validation, end-user quality specifications, sustainability measurements, and yield requirements.